Ani181818/PeerPort/README.md

 # PeerPort 💻❤️

-A Tinder-like application for developers to connect, match, and chat with each other based on skills and interests.
+A modern developer networking platform built with React, Redux, and real-time chat functionality.
+Connect with fellow developers, build meaningful relationships, and grow your professional network in the tech community.

 ## 🚀 Features